Sometimes it’s just not meant to be.

 - The house is already adequately insulated.
 If it’s not broken, don’t fix it.
 We aren’t out there trying to sell insulation to people who don’t need it.

 - We aren’t on the same page when it comes to energy efficiency and the environment.
-We want to make homes that are energy efficient, but we also believe in helping homeowners live a greener lifestyle.
+We want to make homes that are energy-efficient, but we also believe in helping homeowners live a greener lifestyle.
 We do this by creating an air seal, so they use less energy.
 Another benefit is that the foam is environmentally friendly and won’t have to be replaced because it has settled or broken down over time.
 For some homeowners, this isn’t a priority.

-- The licensing and insurance of the contractor isn’t an issue to them.
+- The licensing and insurance of the contractor aren’t an issue to them.
 There are homeowners who don’t realize how important licensing and insurance are to them.
 We have both covered and an added benefit is the lifetime warranty we offer.
 When choosing a cheaper option, these are some of the things that get sacrificed.

 - The homeowner isn’t open-minded to our experience.
 Education is a great thing, but you must be open-minded.
 There is a lot of information out there and just because someone read it on the Internet doesn’t make it true.
 For example, a homeowner who isn’t open to hearing our recommendations why closed cell spray foam isn’t the option for their home isn’t going to be a good fit.